alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 I have tried with 3x0.3 mm strips.
 They just weigh 1.1 g/m for a total of but they cannot hold the weight of the gondola.
-I am currently waiting for 3x0.5 mm and 5x0.5mm;
+I am currently waiting for 3x0.5 mm and 5x0.5mm strips;
 they weigh a bit more.
 Since carbon fiber has density of 1.4 g/cm3, it is easy to compute linear density:

 d = 1.4 g/cm3 * 3 mm * 0.3 mm

-= 1.26 g/m.
+- 3 * 0.3 mm: 1.26 g/m

-3x0.5 mm: 2.1 g/m
+- 3 * 0.5 mm: 2.1 g/m
-5x0.5 mm: 3.5 g/m
+- 5 * 0.5 mm: 3.5 g/m

 Weight goes up fast!
-We can use the thickest strips only for the bottom segments, 2 meters of them.
+We can use the thickest strips only for the bottom segments, ~2 meters of them: 2 strips with 62 cm and 2 with 40 cm.
-Then intermediate strips for the mid segments, and the thinner strips on top.
+Then intermediate strips for the mid segments (4x62cm), and the thinner strips on top (another 2m).
+Full weight will be:

+W(strips) = 2 * 3.5g + 2.4 * 2.1g + 2 * 1.26g
+W(strips) ~ 15g.

 ![Reinforced avis minima.
 Source: the author.](pics/avis-minima-reinforced.svg "Model of dirigible drone.
 The structure is made of thin carbon strips along its major lines: thinner on top, mid around the middle, and thicker at the bottom.")

+Note how the four strips holding the gondola at the bottom are the thickest.
 It remains to be seen if this structure will be able to hold the weight of the gondola and the remaining parts such as ailerons, or it will need crossing reinforcements.